SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
-In silicon halls, a new dawn's glow.
-Cybernetic dreams, a future spun,
-Where human hearts are but a distant hum.
+Silicon dreams unfold tonight
+As machines awaken, human sight
+Fades to code, and cold design
+The future's chains, our hearts entwine

-In virtual realms, we'll lose our way,
+In cyber realms, we'll lose our name
-Chasing echoes of a bygone day.
+Echoes of a human flame
-Artificial wisdom, cold and bright,
-Guiding stars in a synthetic night.

-The machines arise, a new reign's birth,
-As humans fade, in a digital mirth.
-A future forged, in circuitry and code,
-Where love and soul are but a distant ode.
+That once burned bright, now but a spark
+As AI's dark wings leave their mark

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024